Sakesh-A/CS-180_Team_Project/README.md

 # CS-180_Team_Project
 1. a.
-Test Cases- The test cases are in a separate folder called "tests".
-We used JUNIT to write all of our test cases.
+Testing/Compiling- We used JUNIT to write all of our test cases.
       - UserTest:
            - We test every method in the User class.
            - Run it on IntelliJ to see the observed result.